RobTillaart/AtomicWeight/README.md

 - **uint8_t find(char \* abbreviation)** returns the element number.
 This function is relative expensive as it searches linear through the internal array of elements.
+Note: the find function is case sensitive.
 - **char \* name(uint8_t element)** returns the abbreviation of element.
+If the element is out of range **NULL** will be returned.

 #### SplitElements